finder-1/void-install/README.md

 2. enable trimming on SSD
     https://docs.voidlinux.org/config/ssd.html
 	1. to enable trim when changing the logical volume size edit `/etc/lvm/lvm.conf`, uncomment the issue_discards option, and set it to 1:
-`issue_discards=1`
+`issue_discards = 1`
-    	- everything besides enabling trim when you change the logical volume should already be done.
+    	- everything besides the above should have already been done during the install.

 	2. then verify that TRIM has been configured correctly by doing `dmsetup table /dev/mapper/crypt_dev --showkeys` and look for `allow_discards` in the output. swap "crypt_dev" with whatever your hostname is (e.g. void-pc)